00:00

 (We are all going to die in this place.
 (We are) going to die of hunger.)

-• When translating Japanese anime into languages other than English, such as Spanish, German, or French, a common issue arises when translators choose to translate from English rather than directly from Japanese due to similarities in language structure.
-However, based on the uniqueness of the English translation, it’s clear that the Spanish translator worked from the original Japanese text.
-This Spanish translation is quite faithful to the original, and if you translate it as-is, you’ll get what Japanese Kobeni was saying.
+• When translating Japanese anime into languages other than English, such as Spanish, German, or French, some translators choose to translate from English rather than directly from Japanese due to the similarities in language structure.
+In this example, however, it's clear that the Spanish translator was working from the original Japanese text.
+This Spanish translation is quite faithful to the original, and if you translate it as it is, you'll get what the Japanese Kobeni was saying.

 • Additionally, Spanish has a wide range of verb conjugations, which often leads to the omission of the subject, a feature it shares with Japanese.
 I’ve often mentioned this, but in many ways, Spanish is very similar to Japanese.